Astromundus: Scholarships

 Like all Erasmus Mundus programmes, Astromundus was funded by European Commission.
 Two categories of scholarships are awarded to the selected students: category A for non-European students and category B for European students.
 For the first edition, the students who were awarded the "category A" scholarships came from Bangladesh, Egypt, Ethiopia, India, Mexico, Pakistan, Taiwan, Turkey and the United States.
 European students came from Bosnia and Herzegovina, Bulgaria, Italy, North Macedonia and Spain.

-Students holding a category A scholarship get 1000 euro per month during the whole 24-month period of their master studies.
-Additionally 4000 euro is given in the beginning of every academic year.
-So in total a category A scholarship amounts to 32,000 euro excluding tuition and insurance fees.
-Students don't need to pay tuition fees in any of the partner universities and they also get an international health and travel insurance valid for two years.
-Including the tuition and insurance fees this particular scholarship would amount to almost 48,000 euro in two years.
-On the other hand, category B scholarship holding European students get 500 euro per month during the whole period.
-Usually they don't get the travel allowance although one can get an allowance of 3000 euro if he or she spends more than 3 months in the University of Belgrade.
-On the contrary if any student, holding a category A scholarship, spends more than 3 months in Belgrade, which was unusual, he/she was not paid for the months in excess of three.
-This system had been devised especially to encourage European students to go to third countries and third country students to visit Western European universities.
+Students holding a category A scholarship got 1000 euros per month during the whole 24-month period of their master studies.
+Additionally, 4000 euros were given in the beginning of every academic year.
+In total a category A scholarship amounts to 32,000 euros excluding tuition and insurance fees.
+Students did not need to pay tuition fees in any of the partner universities, and they would also get an international health and travel insurance valid for two years.
+Including the tuition and insurance fees, this particular scholarship would amount to almost 48,000 euros in two years.
+On the other hand, category B scholarship holding European students get 500 euros per month during the whole period.
+Usually, they would not get the travel allowance, although one can get an allowance of 3000 euros if they spend more than 3 months in the University of Belgrade.
+On the contrary if any student holding a category A scholarship spends more than 3 months in Belgrade, they were not paid for the months in excess of three.
+This system had been devised especially to encourage European students to go to third-world countries and third-world country students to visit Western European universities.